 Here are a few recent examples of how I’ve helped clients craft a compelling story about their product or service.

-10,000 Degrees: (thumbnail coming soon!!!)
-This rockstar non-profit located in Marin, California helps college-bound, high school students navigate the confusing journey to college acceptance, including the daunting task of financing their education without incurring crushing debt.
+10,000 Degrees: (thumbnail coming soon!!!) is rockstar non-profit located in Marin, California that helps college-bound, high school students navigate the confusing journey to college acceptance, including the daunting task of financing their education without incurring crushing debt.
 Over the years, they’ve helped hundreds of students who are first generation Americans or first in their family to attend college.
 For their 35th anniversary 10,000 Degrees hired me to help with a coffee table book that included telling dozens of stories about their alumni.

 What I Did: I conducted a series of interviews with former alumni, crafting first person narratives that are engaging and inspiring.
 The book has proven to be a wonderful project that has raised greater awareness for the non-profit, and has also been a highly successful fundraising tool.